Stand with Ukraine flag

 Create Integration template

-• Enable broadcast - integration will accepts broadcast address packets - a flag indicating that integration will accept UDP packets that were sent to broadcast address;
+• Enable broadcast - integration will accept broadcast address packets: Flag to indicate that integration accepts UDP packets sent to broadcast address.

 Please select Handler Type as TEXT.